 Need a quick dinner for your small family?
 This one is perfect!
 How about an easy dinner for your not so small family?
 Double the recipe and it's just as perfect.

 Hamburger steaks are another one of those recipes that remind me of home.
 It's not a Louisiana/Cajun recipe per say, but a well-loved one in my family.

-My mom would make these often while working late evenings in her hair salon that was conveniently attached to our house.
-And my dad would order a hamburger steak po-boy with cheese every time we visited our swamp town’s only restaurant – TRUDY’S!
+My mom would make these often while working late evenings in her hair salon that is conveniently attached to our house.
+And my dad would order a hamburger steak po-boy with cheese every time we visited our swamp town's only restaurant - TRUDY'S!

 If you have a meat and potatoes significant other or child at home, this will quickly be one of their favorites.
 Good for you, because it's easy peasy and delicious!